project-koku/korekuta-operator/README.md

 #### Basic authentication

 Since basic authentication is not the default, we have to specify that we want to use it inside our our CostManagement custom resource.
-Edit the resource at [deploy/crds/cost_mgmt_cr.yaml](https://github.com/project-koku/korekuta-operator/blob/master/deploy/crds/cost_mgmt_cr.yaml) to add an authentication value under the specs.
+Edit the resource at [deploy/crds/cost_mgmt_cr.yaml](https://github.com/project-koku/korekuta-operator/blob/master/deploy/crds/cost_mgmt_cr.yaml) to add an authentication value under the spec.
 It should look like the following:

 ```
 ---